-First, we describe qualitatively the events observed when an experiment is performed for two different inclination angles $\theta$ of the plane.
-Next we characterize quantitatively the structural changes that occurs in the packing of guest grains during penetration for resulting values of effective gravity $g \sin \theta$ (where g is the gravitational acceleration).
+First, we describe qualitatively the events observed when an experiment is performed for two different inclination angles θ of the plane.
+Next we characterize quantitatively the structural changes that occur in the packing of guest grains during the penetration for resulting values of the effective gravity $g \sin \theta$ (where g is the gravitational acceleration).

-Figure 2 presents four snapshots of the layer at different stages of the experiment for inclination angles $\theta = 35^{\circ}$ [Fig. 2(a), 2(c)], and $\theta = 70^{\circ}$ [Fig. 2(b), 2(d)].
-Example snapshots (a) and (b) of the granular layer are taken after injection of 170 guest grains into host granular mixture.
-Centers of all guest grains detected by the image processing are marked with red cross hairs.
-By comparing Fig. 2(a) to Fig. 2(b), it can be observed that larger value of effective gravity $g \sin \theta$ leads to a more compact and more ordered packings of percolating grains.
+Figure 2 presents four snapshots of the layer at different stages of the experiment for inclination angles $\theta = 35^{\circ}$ (Fig. 2(a), (c)), and $\theta = 70^{\circ}$ (Fig. 2(b), (d)).
+Example snapshots (a) and (b) of the granular layer are taken after injection of 170 guest grains into the host granular mixture.
+The centers of all guest grains detected by the image processing are marked with red crosshairs.
+By comparing Figure 2(a) to Figure 2(b), it can be observed that a larger value of the effective gravity $g\sin\theta$ leads to a more compact and a more ordered packing of percolating grains.
 During the penetration of guest grains, some grains come to equilibrium simultaneously by contacting and supporting each other.
 These mutually stabilized sets of grains are called arches or bridges [29-31].
 Arching is the collective process associated with the appearance of interstitial voids (pores).
 The total holes area in the packing is also a measure of the compactness.
-One can see on Fig. 2(a) that void spaces are rather nonuniform in size and almost homogeneously distributed throughout the whole packing of guest grains.
-The packing of percolating grains obtained with $\theta = 70^{0}$ [Fig. 2(b)] is clearly more ordered than the former, showing a localized crystal-like domain at right side of the packing.
-Voids are more rare in this case, since the large arches are "destroyed" by increasing the effective gravity.
+One can see in Figure 2(a) that void spaces are rather nonuniform in size and almost homogeneously distributed throughout the whole packing of guest grains.
+The packing of percolating grains obtained with $\theta = 70^{\circ}$ (Fig. 2(b)) is clearly more ordered than the former, showing a localized crystal-like domain on the right side of the packing.
+Voids are rarer in this case, since the large arches are "destroyed" by increasing the effective gravity.